 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Jackson is essentially constant during March, remaining around 3.3 miles per hour throughout.
+The average hourly wind speed in Jackson is essentially constant during March, remaining within 0.1 miles per hour of 6.2 miles per hour throughout.

 Average Wind Speed in March

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).